WoutCherlet/treeai4species_dev/readme.md

 - CutOut (mmdetection), cutout_ratio=[(0.05, 0.05), (0.01, 0.01), (0.03, 0.03)], n_holes=(0,3)

 The model was trained without augmentations or normalization for 35 epochs, leading to an mAP@0.50 of 0.48.
-A second finetuning run was performed, with the above augmentations and normalization, and with a restarted scheduler to simulate a warm restart.
+A second finetuning run was performed for 32 epochs, with the above augmentations and normalization, and with a restarted scheduler to simulate a warm restart.

+Final model predictions are post-processed by first filtering out duplicate detections, filtering out bounding boxes with IoU overlap of >0.85 and keeping the box and class with highest confidence score.
+Finally, a confidence threshold of 0.2 was used.